KeitaASHIDA/KeitaASHIDA.github.io/index.md

   This article revealed that chemotactic behavior of a nematode is affected by around worms.
   The worms modulated turning behavior against odor decrease by their pheromone.
   I mainly performed computer simulation of odor diffusion in this paper.

+### Emplyoment
+2019 Oct. - Universal Biology Institute, Graduate School of Science, The University of Tokyo.

 ### Education
 2016 Sep. - 2019 Sep.
 Ph.
 D at Keio University